 ROMÉ MOSTERT - born 17 August 1985.
 Romé is a CFA charterholder with a Bachelor's of Commerce degree from the University of Stellenbosch.
 He completed his CFA exams in 2012.
 In February 2017 Romé co-founded Cirrus Capital, a financial services company.
-Romé has run the research desk at two of Namibia's largest stockbrokers, and was made the MD of IJG Securities in 2014.
+Romé has run the research desk at two of Namibia's largest stockbrokers, and was made the MD of IJG Securities in 2014

-- KAUNAPAUA NDILULA (Kauna) born 30 April 1969 is a Development Finance Specialist with diverse experience covering areas such as finance, business development and support, strategic planning, project screening, investment facilitation, SME institutional development, and community development.
-Kauna has significant development exposure having served on the Boards of NNF, the National executive of NCCI, NamDef and is currently serving as the Chairperson of the Windhoek Branch NCCI, Board member of NAMMIC Holdings and Trustee of Kuleni Preservation Fund and a Director of Business Financial Services (Pty) Limited a private equity entity.
-Kauna was elected to the NSX Board in April 2012. - RICHARD NIDDRIE born on 20 March 1955.
+RICHARD NIDDRIE - born on 20 March 1955.
 Richard studied at the University of the Witwatersrand and is a registered Chartered Accountant in both Namibia and South Africa.
 He was at Ernst & Young for over 30 years, 20 of which was as an audit partner.
 His portfolio included listed corporations and subsidiaries of listed corporations.
 As an audit partner he also served on a number of audit committees.
 He is currently a director of Nedbank Namibia and a Trustee of the Namibia Nature Foundation.
 Richard was elected to the NSX board in 2014.